fgloris/OpenWorldLib/docs/awesome_world_model.md

 - **Understanding World or Predicting Future?
 A Comprehensive Survey of World Models** · [[Paper]](https://arxiv.org/abs/2411.14499) [[Code]](https://github.com/tsinghua-fib-lab/World-Model)
 - **World Models in AI: Like a Child** · [[Paper]](https://arxiv.org/abs/2503.15168) [[Code]](#)
 - **The Trinity of Consistency as a Defining Principle for General World Models** · [[Paper]](https://arxiv.org/pdf/2602.23152) [[Code]](https://github.com/openraiser/awesome-world-model-evolution)
+- **Learning to Model the World: A Survey of World Models in Artificial Intelligence** · [[Paper]](https://www.preprints.org/frontend/manuscript/5086594a01b6a0b251820cb03ea9a8f6/download_pub)
 </details>

 <details>